JeffersonLab/clara-docs/content/index.md

-# Documentation
+# CLARA Framework

 ## Welcome!

-In a few words CLARA is a data-in-motion platform to build streaming scientific-data analytics applications.
+CLARA is a data-in-motion platform to build streaming scientific-data analytics applications.
 It enables scientist to collect, process, analyze and act on streaming data-quanta (user defined and framework agnostic) across data centers and clouds.